Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Matrix Adaptive Methods

-The FIM of the Gaussian $q(\vw|\vtheta)$ under parameterization $\vtheta$ is defined as This Fisher has a closed-form expression and is positive-definite as long as $\vtheta$ is a valid parameterization of the Gaussian.
-For example, $\vtheta:=(\vmu,\vS)$ is a valid parameterization if and only if the inverse covariance $\vS$ is positive-definite.
-This FIM should not be confused with other Fisher matrices in \Cref{sec:second_order}.
+The FIM of the Gaussian $q(\vw\mid\vtheta)$ under parameter $\vtheta$ has a closed-form expression and is PD whenever $\vtheta$ is a valid parameterization.
+E.g., $\vtheta\coloneqq(\vmu,\vS)$ is a valid parameterization iff the inverse covariance $\vS$ is PD.
+This FIM should not be confused with other Fisher matrices in Sec.~\ref{sec:second_order}.

-We use natural gradient descent (NGD) to solve the problem in \Cref{eq:viopt}.
+We exploit a Riemannian geometric structure of the probabilistic (Gaussian) surrogate $q(\vw\mid\vtheta)$ and, thus, use natural gradient descent (NGD) to solve the problem in \Cref{eq:viopt}.
 An NGD step in parameterization $\vtheta$ is

 \citet{khan18a} show that this update is equivalent to